VineetDabholkar2002/BasicAuthentication/README.md

    - Access `/main` after successful login to view protected content (in this case you will be routed to Google.com.
 Unauthorized access will display an error message.

 4. **Authentication Tokens:**
    - Bearer Tokens are generated and verified for user authentication during login.
+Also they can be set to expire after a certain period of time

 ## Security Measures with bcrypt